Skip to content

 ]

-subscription = [ # Topics that need to be subscribed from the remote MQTT server
+subscription = [ # Topics to subscribe to from the remote MQTT server

 {